See, Think, Learn: A Self-Taught Multimodal Reasoner: Quantitative Evaluation

 \section{Quantitative Evaluation}

-We evaluate STL against several baselines using accuracy, with results on LLaVA presented in Table \ref{tab:main_results}.
+We evaluated STL against several baselines using accuracy, with results on LLaVA presented in Table \ref{tab:main_results}.
 Zero-shot prompting struggles with multimodal reasoning, and Chain-of-Thought (CoT) prompting performs worse than direct prompting (Direct VQA).
+The higher accuracy observed in the Direct VQA setting compared to CoT prompting indicates the inherent shortcut-seeking behavior of MLLMs.
+When prompted to reason before answering, models such as LLaVA, which possess limited reasoning capabilities, often generate incorrect rationales, ultimately leading to incorrect answers.
 Direct SFT, which trains the model to answer questions without generating rationales, achieves a modest 4\% gain over zero-shot methods.
-The higher accuracy observed in the Direct VQA setting compared to CoT prompting indicates the inherent shortcut-seeking behavior of MLLMs.
-When prompted to reason before answering, models like LLaVA, which possess limited reasoning capabilities, often generate incorrect rationales, ultimately leading to incorrect answers.

 Self-training methods leverage the base model’s weak reasoning to bootstrap reasoning datasets, achieving substantial gains.
 STL performs best, surpassing STaR by 3\% and R\textsuperscript{3}V by 7\%, producing higher-quality rationales than the baselines.
 Notably, after STL training, the model can generate coherent rationales for new problems, contributing to its improved performance.